 The war between the Capets and Plantagenets was an intimate affair.
 Eleanor of Aquitaine, Henry II’s queen and mother of Henry the Young King, Richard, Geoffrey and John, had been married to Philip’s father.
 Philip had two half-sisters, who were Eleanor’s daughters by his father ― and they, of course, were half-sisters of the young Plantagenets also, by their mother.
 Philip’s sister Marguerite was married to Henry the Young King, making them brothers-in-law.
 Philip’s other sister Alys was betrothed to Richard.
 Henry the Young King and his brothers represented their father at Philip’s coronation in 1179, they attended the French court at other times as well.
 Philip knew the Plantagenets well, and they him.

-On July 1, 1190, Philip met up with Richard at Vezelay in Burgundy and travelled together at the head of their respective hosts as far as Lyon, before proceeding by different routes to the next rendezvous: Messina on Sicily.
-Philip was by now mourning the loss of his wife Isabelle, who had died giving him twin sons, who died shortly afterwards.
-He therefore arrived in Sicily a widower.
+On July 1, 1190, Philip met up with Richard at Vezelay in Burgundy and traveled together at the head of their respective hosts as far as Lyon, before proceeding by different routes to the next rendezvous: Messina on Sicily.
+Philip was by now mourning the loss of his wife Isabelle, who had died giving him twin sons, who died shortly afterward.
+He, therefore, arrived in Sicily a widower.
 Evidently to the disappointment of the spectators ― but very indicative of Philip’s nature ― he made no great show of his arrival.
 He arrived in a single ship (i.e. ahead of his fleet) and immediately disappeared inside the castle on the harbor.

 In Sicily, King William II, a staunch supporter of the crusader cause and brother-in-law to Richard of England, had died unexpectedly in November 1189, shortly before the Kings of France and England arrived.
 Lacking any direct heirs, the Sicilian throne had been seized by his illegitimate first cousin Tancred, who made the tactical error of placing the Dowager Queen of Sicily (Richard the Lionheart’s sister Joanna Plantagenet) under arrest.